oils-for-unix/oils/doc/ref/chap-type-method.md

 the string.
 (This is not necessarily the same as including `%start` in the pattern.)

     var m = 'hi world'.leftMatch(/[aeiou]/)  # match if the first char is a vowel
-    # doesn't match because h is not a vowel
+                                             # but h is not a vowel

     var m = 'aye'.leftMatch(/[aeiou]/)
     # matches 'a'